Everything we know so far as mother vanishes while walking dog

-Nicola Bulley, a mortgage advisor, was last seen near the River Wyre river last Friday
+Nicola Bulley, a mortgage adviser, was last seen near the River Wyre river last Friday

 Police are continuing with a major search for missing mother-of-two Nicola Bulley who disappeared one week ago.

-Ms Bulley, a mortgage advisor, was last seen near the River Wyre river at around 9.20am, and despite an extensive search has not been located.
+Ms Bulley, a mortgage adviser, was last seen near the River Wyre river at around 9.20am, and despite an extensive search has not been located.

 The mother-of-two’s distraught family made an emotional appeal for information yesterday, saying they would “do anything” to find her.